Skip to content

 Many pregnant women take pregnancy supplements to support their baby’s development.
 But looking after their own health is just as important.
 After all, mum’s health has a direct impact on the health of her growing baby.
 So, how can expectant mothers look after their health and well-being during their pregnancy?
 One easy option could be to supplement with friendly bacteria, also known as probiotics.
 Continue reading to learn about how these friendly bacteria can influence mum's health and which probiotic strains have been researched for use during pregnancy.

-This is the question that is first in the minds of all new mums looking to add probiotics to their health regime: are probiotics safe to take when pregnant or breastfeeding?
+This is the question that is first in the minds of all newly expectant mums looking to add probiotics to their health regime: are probiotics safe to take when pregnant or breastfeeding?

 Generally, probiotics and prebiotics are considered safe during pregnancy, as confirmed by the results of large scientific studies1,2.
 A number of organisations including Babycentre UK29 and the American Pregnancy Association30 have also suggested probiotic supplementation during pregnancy to be safe and beneficial.